 - steps [iterable, or int, or None] Specification of the time points to be touched during integration (as accepted by a cooperating integrator class).
-Default behaviour is: - if None, the simulated steps coincide with the timeline; - if int, the simulated steps touch all timeline points, as well as steps equally spaced points between the minimum and maximum point in the timeline; - if iterable, the simulated steps touch all timeline points, as well as all values in steps between the minimum and maximum points in the timeline.

-- i0 [int] Index along the timeline at which the integration starts.
+Default behaviour is: - if None, the simulated steps coincide with the timeline; - if int, the simulated steps touch all timeline points, as well as steps equally spaced points between the minimum and maximum point in the timeline; - if iterable, the simulated steps touch all timeline points, as well as all values in steps between the minimum and maximum points in the timeline. - i0 [int] Index along the timeline at which the integration starts.
 The timeline is assumed to be in ascending order.
 Initial conditions are set at timeline[i0], the integration is performed backwards from timeline[i0] to timeline[0], and forwards from timeline[i0] to timeline[-1]. - info [dict, optional] Diagnostic information about the integration is stored in this dictionary and is accessible as the info attribute.
-Defaults to a new empty dict. - getinfo [bool] If True, subclass methods info_begin, info_next, info_store, info_end are invoked during integration.
-Defaults to True. - method [str] Integration method, as accepted by the integrator cooperating class. - args [SDE-specific parameters] SDE parameters and initial conditions, as implied by the signature of sde, init and more methods, and stochasticity sources parameters, as implied by the signature of source{id} methods.
-Each keyword should be used once (e.g. corr, a source_dw parameter, cannot be used as the name of a SDE parameter).
+Defaults to a new empty dict. - method [str] Integration method, as accepted by the integrator cooperating class. - args [SDE-specific parameters] SDE parameters and initial conditions, as implied by the signature of sde, init and more methods, and stochasticity sources parameters, as implied by the signature of source{id} methods.
+Each keyword should be used once (e.g. corr, a source_dw parameter, should not be used as the name of a SDE parameter) or, if repeated, must have consistent default values.